 We’re stepping up a level now to some mirrorless camera options.
 These offer a larger sensor size and the option to switch lenses, but do weigh a bit more than a compact camera.
 However, you might prefer the higher image quality and lens choice they offer.

-First on the list is the Panasonic G85.
-This has a 16MP micro four thirds sized sensor, which is a little bit smaller than that found in a DSLR or some other mirrorless cameras, but is much larger than the sensor found in a compact camera or smartphone.
+First on the list is the Panasonic G95.
+This has a 20MP micro four thirds sized sensor, which is a little bit smaller than that found in a DSLR or some other mirrorless cameras, but is much larger than the sensor found in a compact camera or smartphone.

 That means you get better images in lower light.
-The camera also features 5 axis in body image stablization, a 3 inch tilting touching screen, full 4K video support, manual controls, RAW support, WiFi connectivity and its even weather sealed.
+The camera also features 5 axis in body image stabilization, a 3 inch tilting touching screen, full 4K video support, manual controls, RAW support, WiFi connectivity and it’s even weather sealed.

 All of these features added together make for a great camera for hiking and backpacking.
 It comes as a kit with a 12-60mm lens (24 – 120mm equivalent) which has an f/3.5 – 5.6 aperture.
 This is actually a solid lens for hiking and backpacking, and we’d recommend you get the camera with this lens.
 However, you can see some more of our suggested lenses for this camera in our guide to the best travel lenses here.

-Battery life is reasonable, if not great, at 320 shots, and the camera weighs 453g / 16oz without a lens.
-The lens that comes with it weighs 210g / 7.4oz.
+Battery life is reasonable, if not great, at 290 shots, and it can charge over USB.
+The camera weighs 453g / 16oz without a lens.

 Sony has been making excellent mirrorless cameras for a while now, and our guide to the best mirrorless cameras for travel has always featured a number of Sony models.